Communities

 General comments

-Dani‭ wrote almost 4 years ago
+Dani‭ wrote over 4 years ago

 I do not think that the one giving the donation has to physically "help" the sofer write.
 This article has some interesting halachos about writing a sefer torah.

-manassehkatz‭ wrote almost 4 years ago
+manassehkatz‭ wrote over 4 years ago

 I've been to a few Sefer Torah dedications - and sometimes been honored with a letter (even without a donation!)
 But the letters written then are just the last few Pesukim (sentences).
 Almost the entire Torah is written by the Sofer alone.
 People "buying" a letter or word or Pasuk or Perek or Parsha send their donation but don't have any contact (virtual or physical) with the Sofer when he is writing that section.